 Even when the intentions are innocent, it is still bullying and the person responsible should still be shown that they were at fault and their behaviour is unacceptable.
 If they persist in their actions, then further actions would be necessary.

 So how can we stop ‘accidental bullying?’
-Awareness and empathy are important factors.
+Be mindful of our words and actions.
+Awareness and empathy are also important factors.
 Whenever we speak or stay silent, keep in mind how others feel.
 Behind the cover of shrugs and smiles may be hidden hurt.
 If we witness accidental bullying, we should let the instigators know that their actions may have hurt others.
 More education and emphasis should be made available because if there are more studies and articles on this topic, awareness will increase.
 In the end, just standing in someone’s shoes can make all the difference.

 When online, always be aware of what you are posting, liking, sharing, re-tweeting.
 Stop and think!
 Is this going to hurt or upset anyone?